Alazerbeam/FourCastNetv2-Robustness-Test/README.md

 In the scripts folder, the files noise_mode_pipeline.py and random_mode_pipeline.py call the functions in the other scripts to generate all forecasts and figures automatically.

 # Contact Me
-If you have any questions about this project, contact my at adamlizerbram@gmail.com.
+If you have any questions about this project, contact me at adamlizerbram@gmail.com.

 # References